Your gateway to Louth's history

 Archives are the records which organisations and individuals have produced as a result of running their business and daily lives.
 They are a unique and irreplaceable primary source material that provide evidence of our society and serve as our memory.
 They have a long-term value.
 Records do not need to be old to be archives.
 It is the nature of the information that they contain and the fact that they are the only such record of an organisation or individual that merits their permanent preservation in the County Archives.
-Archives come in many formats: photographs, maps, plans, drawings, bound volumes, files, electronic records, film or sound recordings.
+Archives come in many formats: photographs, maps, plans, drawings, bound volumes, files, letters, diaries, literary manuscripts, disc, electronic records, film or sound recordings.
 The archives found in Louth County Archives Service are the records of the life and history of County Louth.
 The aim of the County Archives is to make the archive collections available to the public.

 Universal Declaration on Archives adopted by UNESCO

 The United Nations’ cultural organisation, UNESCO, adopted the Universal Declaration on Archives on 21st November 2011.

 ‘The Declaration is an important step in improving understanding and awareness of archives among the general public and key decision-makers.
 It is a powerful, succinct statement of the relevance of archives in modern society’ as stated by the International Council on Archives.
 For more information, see http://icarchives.webbler.co.uk/?lid=13343&bid=1101.